Pluers/Portfolio-App/README.md

 # Portfolio App

-## Table of contents
-1. The project goal
-2. Introduction
-3. Technology
-4. The start of our project
-5. Sources

 ### The project's goal
 The goal of the project is to create a working website where you are able to upload your own Portfolio and find other users portfolio's And for the three contributors to learn more about programming.